 This kitchen scale by Ozeri is the one I like to recommend for a few reasons.
 This is a best seller on Amazon AND is Amazon's choice for kitchen scales.
 It has a TON of fantastic reviews.
 Another reason is the super cute colors it comes in!!!
 Lastly, the price is fantastic.
 Have a look for yourself!

 Dough scrapers are such handy little tools, and there are so many out there to choose from.
-I personally prefer a flexible one to get every bit of dough from the sides of my bowl (and off the counter if you like to make dough like I do, messily! lol)
+I personally prefer a flexible one to get every bit of pizza dough from the sides of my bowl (and off the counter if you like to make pizza dough like I do, messily! lol)

 This set of 4 dough scrapers by Prepatize comes with 2 straight edges as well as 2 flat edge scrapers, making them versatile for dough or for other recipes, like icing for a cake!
 These also come with a 1-year warranty!
 Find them on Amazon here.

-Well, I have quite a lot to say about pizza stones and pizza pans for making pizza in the oven.
+Well, I have quite a lot to say about pizza stones and pizza pans as tools for making pizza in the oven.
 Of course, you can use any old baking sheet, and your pizza will come out just fine.
 With that being said, "fine" doesn't cut it for me when I am making pizza lol.
 And you can bring your just "fine" pizza to a "fantastic" pizza with the investment of one pizza making tool, and that is either a pizza stone or pizza steel.
 Whichever you decide to buy is a matter of preference, but I will talk about both.

 Now let's talk about pizza steel.
 The difference between pizza steel or baking steel and a pizza stone is typically in the way that they conduct heat.
-Pizza steels are known to retain heat better than a pizza stone, however, it is also said that they do not conduct that heat quite as evenly as a stone would.
+Pizza steels are known to retain heat better than a pizza stone, however, it is also said that they do not conduct heat quite as evenly as a stone would.
 So you might want to consider pizza steel if you are going for a quicker cooking time.
 They do need a bit more care though in the fact that they need to be seasoned once in a while, just like cast iron would, so it doesn't get rust spots.

 The pizza steel I am going to recommend if this is something you would like to try is the Pizzacraft Rectangular Steel Baking Plate.
 It is very big and will likely cover the bottom rack of your oven at 22" x 14" (so make sure your oven is big enough to support that).
 If it does, a lot of people seem to keep their Pizzacraft Steel Plate in their oven for storage!
 I like that idea.